majodev/physiogame/README.md

 Some libraries in src/vendor might need to be build manually (e.g. <a href="https://github.com/typekit/webfontloader">webfontloader</a> via rake).
 Trace the error through the r.js optimization script if you encounter any errors or try to run setup before and consult your preferred js-dev-console.

 The grunt task `grunt build` takes care of all js/css minifying and assets/templates copying to the folder `build`.

+Fire up your http-server in project root, e.g. <a href="https://npmjs.org/package/http-server">simple http-server for node</a>

+`http-server -c-1`

+Go to `localhost:8080/build` and enjoy

 <h3>Why almond?</h3>
 Even though there is no require (from node-webkit) in the global namespace during startup, a normal r.js optimized build will crash in node-webkit!
 I'm using <a href="https://github.com/jrburke/almond">almond</a> to tackle these build problems for node-webkit (furthermore the result is 2kb smaller).